Diffusion dynamics for an infinite system of two-type spheres and the associated depletion effect: Diffusion of hard spheres in an infinite bath of Brownian particles

 The value for $\rho_3$ depends on the dimension $d$.
-In dimension $d=2$, the smallest value of $\rho$ for more than $3$ depletion shells to overlap is obtained by considering $4$ spheres whose centres lie on the vertices of a square of side-length $2\rgrande$, see the bottom of Figure \ref{fig:3spheres}.
+In dimension $d=2$, the lowest value of $\rho$ for more than three depletion shells to overlap is obtained by considering four spheres whose centres lie on the vertices of a square of side length $2\rgrande$, see Figure \ref{fig:3spheres} (b-c).
 So, there is a $4$-way overlap if and only if

-In dimension $d\geq 3$, the smallest value of $\rho$ is obtained by considering $4$ spheres whose centres lie on the vertices of a regular tetrahedron of side-length $2\rgrande$.
+In dimension $d\geq 3$, the smallest value of $\rho$ is obtained by considering four spheres whose centres lie on the vertices of a regular tetrahedron of side-length $2\rgrande$.
 So, there is a $4$-way overlap if and only if the distance between any vertex and the center of mass of the tetrahedron is smaller than $\rdep$, that is

 This concludes the proof. \end{proof}

 Let us compute the pair depletion interaction $\phidep_2$ in any dimension.